Wound care nurse salary: what WOC nurses earn in 2026

 Do wound care nurses make more than regular RNs?

 CWOCN-certified wound care nurses typically earn above the general RN median, particularly in hospital-based specialist roles.
-The BLS national RN mean is $97,550 (May 2024); CWOCN-certified hospital wound care specialists commonly earn $90,000–$112,000 in mid-tier markets and above $120,000 in California and other premium states.
+The BLS national RN median is $97,550 and the mean is $101,420 (May 2025 OEWS, SOC 29-1141); CWOCN-certified hospital wound care specialists commonly earn $90,000–$112,000 in mid-tier markets and above $120,000 in California and other premium states.
 Staff RNs without wound care certification working in the same hospitals typically earn less.
-The credential matters significantly in this specialty — see the certification section above.
+The credential matters significantly in this specialty – see the certification section above.

 What is the CWOCN certification premium?